Maiku3/Maiku3/README.md

 - 👀 I’m interested in programming, gaming and art!
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on cool projects
-- 📫 How to reach me @mikelin543@gmail.com
+- 📫 How to reach me @mikelin@cmail.carleton.ca

 <!---
 Maiku3/Maiku3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.